cykelholdet/superbike/README.md

 Scripts for the analysis of bike-sharing data.
 These scipts have been developed for the purpose of a masters project in Mathematical Engineering at Aalborg University:

-D. B. van Diepen and N. A. Weinreich, Aalborg University, Denmark, 2022
+Prediction of Traffic Patterns in Bike Sharing Systems, Daniel B. van Diepen and Nicolai A. Weinreich, Aalborg University, Denmark, 2022

 ## Dependencies